 Allaynah’s eyes eased open slowly.
-It took her a few moments to remember where she was and why so much of her body was stiff with pain and cold; but when the realisation that she must have fallen asleep during the night floated into her awareness and what little reserve of adrenaline she had left was released into her blood stream.
-She threw her arms out as though anticipating an imminent attack at that moment.
-However, she ended up instead getting tangled up with Rosha who had been sitting beside her attempting to coax a feeble spark into a flame.
-Rosha explained that she had woken up and found Allaynah fast asleep and didn’t want to bother her as she needed some sleep too.
+It took her a few moments to remember where she was and why so much of her body was stiff from pain and the cold; but at last the realisation drifted into her awareness that she must have fallen asleep during the night and what little reserve of adrenaline she had left was released into her blood stream.
+She threw her arms out frantically as though anticipating an imminent attack.
+However, she ended up getting tangled with Rosha who had been sitting beside her attempting to coax a feeble spark into a flame against from kindling.
+Rosha explained that she had woken up and found Allaynah fast asleep and didn’t want to wake her as she needed some sleep too.

 “Where did these come from?” she asked her cousin.

 Rosha explained that at dawn the Bellamani had taken a group of about fifty Paximani women out to do some gathering.
 When those women had returned they took half the food they had collected and then sent them down to the river to get a drink, while another fifty Bellamani women had left to do more foraging.

 “Apparently,” continued Rosha, “there’s a farming village not far from here.
 It is full of dead Paximani men and boys who were attacked over a week ago.
 Most of the crops aren’t ready to pick yet of course, but a few were and they had plenty of food stored there.
 Unfortunately, all the animals have been slaughtered by the Bellamani, every last pig, goat, and sheep.
 Yet, if we’re allowed to go and tend the crops and mend the fences then we shouldn’t starve…” Rosha trailed off looking sad.
 Allaynah guessed that Rosha was thinking about her imminent death sentence.
 As it turned out, Rosha wasn’t allowed to leave the camp to join a foraging party on the Matriarch’s instructions.

 “Any sign of the painted woman?”

 Rosha shook her head.